CodaBool/r2-to-vtt/readme.md

 Opens the LevelDB FoundryVTT Journal entry specified in R2_MAP.
 Replaces the contents with the markdown contents after converting to html.

-I use this in my FoundryVTT to automatically update notes from Obsidian to the VTT.
+> I use this in my FoundryVTT to automatically update notes from Obsidian to the VTT

 # variables
 > their default value is given